umutphp/laravel-model-recommendation/README.md

 * **recommendation_algorithm**: The choice of method for generating recommendations.
 The choices are `db_relation` and `similarity` for now.
 Some of the other keys are mandatory according to the choice.
 * **recommendation_data_table**: The name of the data table which is mandatory when `db_relation` algorithm is choosen.
 * **recommendation_data_table_filter**: The array of the filter values to be used in the query for fetching data from data table which is optional and can be used when `db_relation` algorithm is choosen.
 The array will contain fields and values as key-value pairs.
+Pass an array like `'product_id' => ['<', '500']` for more advanced operators
 * **recommendation_data_field**: The name of the data field which is mandatory when `db_relation` algorithm is choosen.
 * **recommendation_data_field_type**: The model class of the data field which is optional and can be used when `db_relation` algorithm is choosen.
 * **recommendation_group_field**: The name of the group field which is mandatory when `db_relation` algorithm is choosen.